stud131/docs-monaca/content/products_guide/monaca_ide/monaca_ci/supported_services.en.md

 #### Adding the Service to Monaca

-After getting the API key, you are ready to add Appetize.io to Monaca.
+After getting the API Token, you are ready to add Appetize.io to Monaca.
 Please do as follows:

 1. From Monaca Cloud IDE menu, go to {{<menu menu1="Configure" menu2="Deploy Services">}}.